 My own research finds that some teachers still feel uncomfortable talking to their students about sexuality due to their beliefs or perceptions about what’s appropriate—often conflating sexual orientation with sex.
 Others feel pressure from administrators or parents to keep tight-lipped.
 And many point to a lack of professional development on how to establish LGBTQ-inclusive cultures or to identify anti-LGBTQ behaviors and harassment.

-So, my reflection this Pride Month leads to me more questions.
+So, my reflection this Trans Week leads to more questions.
 Questions I know school leaders and educators across the country are asking themselves.
 It is clear that there is an urgent need for action to create safe and affirming learning environments for LGBTQ students.
 Yet findings on school climate suggest that more efforts are needed to reduce harassment and discrimination and increase affirmative supports.

 While I may not have all the answers, I have gained some valuable insights during my time researching the progress of LGBTQ students in schools.
-As you work this month, summer, and upcoming school year to improve inclusivity and acceptance in your district, I hope these answers help shed some light on the path forward.
+As you work to improve inclusivity and acceptance in your district, I hope these answers help shed some light on the path forward.

 Q: How can teachers help LGBTQ students feel accepted, empowered, and engaged?